Universal-Health-Services/provider-directory/README.md

-# Provider Directory
+# provider-directory
-UHS directory of care givers and supporting staff, for Independence Physician Management (IPM), Acute Care (AC) and Behavioral Healthcare (BH) healthcare services.
+UHS Provider Directory of care givers and supporting staff, for Independence Physician Management (IPM) and Acute Care (AC) services.